4 Minute Read

 Once you have all your documents organized, you’re ready to file your taxes!
 But which filing option should you choose?

-According to a 2016 poll conducted by GoBankingRates, most Americans choose to either hire a professional (37%) or use tax software (35%) to fill out and file their tax forms themselves.(2)
+According to a 2017 survey, most Americans chose to either hire a professional (32%) or use commercial tax software (35%) when they filed the previous year.(2)

-Let’s take a closer look at tax software versus tax pro filing options to help you determine which is best for you.
+Let’s take a closer look at online versus tax pro filing options to help you determine which is best for you.

 Step 5: Relax!